dajcs/Born2beRoot/Debian_config.md

 > How to Connect:
 >
 > Now, from your Ubuntu host terminal, you will SSH to your own host machine (localhost or 127.0.0.1) on the port you specified (4242).
 VirtualBox will catch this and forward it to the guest.
 >
+> If Windows host, then perform SSH from a WSL (Windows Subsystem for Linux) terminal.
+>
 ```bash
 # On your Ubuntu Host